 Running uphill is the best way to improve your mileage.
-If you are new to running or want to keep your fitness level high, you should consider running uphill.
+If you are new to running or want to keep your fitness level high, consider running uphill.
 It’s a great way to get more out of each run and will strengthen your legs in ways you didn’t know they could.
-When I first started running, I never thought that the natural terrain of my neighborhood was completely flat.
+When I first started running, I never thought that the natural terrain of my neighborhood was utterly flat.
 This made running easy to accomplish but also kept my endurance low because there was no change in elevation.

 Why Run Uphill?